lightyear256/HealthHacked---Your-AI-Powered-Health-Companion/README.md

 - **API Rate Limiting**: Protection against abuse and unauthorized access
 - **Audit Logging**: Comprehensive logging for security monitoring and compliance

-## 🤝 Contributing

-We welcome contributions to HealthHacked!
-Please read our contributing guidelines and submit pull requests for any improvements.

-### Development Workflow
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, feature requests, or bug reports:
-- Create an issue on GitHub
-- Email: drhammadmalik2020@gmail.com

 ## 🙏 Acknowledgments